clavius-collective/TexterQuest/Some ideas.md

     - Attacking
     - Miscellaneous (most difficult to determine)
 - Some unit of map space, which needs to be worked out in more detail.

+# Spell structure #

+We've talked about spells being formed out of syllables and words; there needs to be some sort of pattern to this.

+There's a few components to consider:
+- Strength of spells
+- Spell effects
+  * Number of effects (elements) of a spell
+  * Strength of each effect (element)
+  * Contradictory effects/elements—how well can they be combined?
+- Failure possibility?
+(I would think there's lower limits on when a spell might fail; someone with a great enough control of magic isn't likely to flub a single-element spell.)

+## Magic stats ##

+I've been considering how we can split up the stats applied to magic; the most basic division is between strength and control, but I think there needs to be a resilience/magical defence stat.
+In that case, there would be the following:
+- Magical Strength: Enforces how powerful a spell will be, in general (with a floor, which varies with the level of strength.)
+- Magical Control: Defines how many components of a spell can be combined, as well as how "variable" the components are; a spell which combines multiple contradictory or at least generally hard-to-relate components will require far more control than one which uses only those from one genre.
+- Magical Defence: How well you survive against others' spells.